sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 🏥 Medical

-We offer high-quality medical and dental care for all full-time employees and their dependents.
+We offer high-quality medical, dental, and vision care for all US-based full-time employees and their dependents.
+We cover 99% to 100% of premiums for employees and all of their dependents for each.

+## 🏥 Life insurance

+We offer basic life insurance and cover the full premium for all full-time employees.

 ## 🏃 Wellness